Emily VanSchmus |

 Costco Gold Star vs. Executive

 First, let’s talk about the main differences between the Costco Gold Star vs. Executive membership.
-(We cover even more details in our Costco membership guide.)
+We go into even more detail in our Costco membership guide.

 Just like the basic Gold Star membership, the Executive membership comes with two membership cards — so both you and a partner can use the same account.
 You also get a complimentary subscription to the Costco Connection magazine.